|

 instead of copying it.
 My new paintings are also based upon drawings

-and photo’s which I have made in January 2008 during a trip
+and photo's which I have made in January 2008 during a trip from

-and even a bit further to Kirkenes, quite close to the Russian border.
+even a bit further to Kirkenes, quite close to the Russian border.

 On the invitation of a Dutch art collector who lives in Norway,